Execute Real-Time Application in Run in Kernel Mode by Using Run in Real Time

 In this example, the Scope window displays 1000 samples in 1 second, increases the time offset, and then displays the samples for the next 1 second.

 Transfer of data is less critical than calculating the signal outputs at the selected sample interval.
-Therefore, data transfer runs at a lower priority in the CPU time that remains after real-time application computations are performed.
+Data transfer runs at a lower priority in the CPU time that remains after real-time application computations are performed.
 As a result, data points can be omitted from the Scope block display.